-The propagation of the sage can be done by sowing, cutting, weeding, and division of clumps.
+The propagation of salvia can be done by sowing, cutting, layering and dividing clumps.

-This plant should be grown in a place with good sun exposure and with a well drained soil and rich in organic matter.
+This plant should be grown in a place where there is good sun exposure and the soil is well drained and rich in organic matter.

-but not in excess, since too much water can harm the plant.
+The soil needs to be watered frequently to keep it moist but not in excess, since excess water can harm the plant

 Sage